-A big misconception is that of the Millennial generation being anti-social.
+A big misconception is that the Millennial generation is anti-social.
 On appearance, most would appear to be transfixed by screens.
 However, the influences behind said screens are endless.
-The socializing aspect, even more so.
+The socializing aspect is even more so.

 This is the generation that has access to endless links online.
 These expose various images and videos, some of which even news and media outlets wouldn’t report.

 This is the generation that views mainstream news as “fake news” and relies heavily upon online theories instead.